RedHatGov/fips-openjdk-rhel/README.md

         -keystore NONE -storetype PKCS11 -storepass 'admin1jboss!' \
         -list -v

+Since the system is in FIPS mode, `com.redhat.fips` defaults to `true` so it can be omitted from the `keytool` command.
 The password `admin1jboss!` matches the password that was used to initialize the NSS database in the `config-fips-java.sh` script.
 If you modified that password, then change the above command accordingly.